South Dakota gripped by coronavirus pandemic as governor resists mandate

 The leader of the largest health system in the Dakotas doesn't agree with his medical director over whether there's a crisis.

-"It's hard for me to say we are at a crisis," Kelby Krabbenhoft told CBS News.
+"It's hard for me to say we are at a crisis," Sanford Health CEO Kelby Krabbenhoft told CBS News.

-When the medical director was asked if the situation in the Dakotas should be considered a crisis, the response was clear: "I would."
+When the medical director was asked if she would classify the situation in the Dakotas as a crisis, the response was clear: "I would."

 An hour north of Sioux Falls, the city of Brookings reports the lowest infection rate in the state.
 Masks have been mandatory there since early September.